Meet the Team

 Helen McDermott

-Helen is a fully fledged kiltmaker , who learnt her craft at Edinburgh Kiltmakers Academy.
-She has made countless kilts for Gordon Nicolson Kiltmakers and, when she's not teaching, can be found in store creating beautifully handmade accessories for GNK's customers.
+Helen is a fully fledged kiltmaker, who learnt her craft at Edinburgh Kiltmakers Academy.
+She has made hundreds of kilts for Gordon Nicolson Kiltmakers and continues to do so alongside her teaching.
+When she's not teaching Helen can be found running the sewing room and managing the team of kiltmakers for GNK.

-Coming from a Fashion design and costume construction background, working previously in the bridal industry and on the production of Game of Thrones, Helen has a wealth of sewing knowledge!
+Having completed a Fashion Design for Industry BAHons Degree at Heriot Watt University and previously working in the bridal industry and on the costume department of Game of Thrones, Helen has a wealth of sewing knowledge!

 Rachel Smith